 What do you want in a tactical shoe test and review?
 Hard use?
 Lots of miles wearing a backpack?
 Rugged terrain?
 Exotic locations?
 Well check those boxes.
 I previously reviewed the Lalo Tactical Shadow Amphibian Boots and walked away more than a little impressed.
 Having worn them through various environments across three time zones in the USA I thought that was a pretty thorough test.
 Given my plans for two weeks exploring the Middle East I figured it would be an even better test.
 I just didn’t want to wear boots.
+I figured it was time to review the Lalo BUD/S Zodiac Recon AT shoes.

 Literally the day before I flew out of the country the Lalo BUD/S Zodiac Recon AT shoes showed up.
 You never know what to expect with new shoes and I was headed to a distant land.
 So, I packed my Salomons as backups and hopped a plane to Tel Aviv.
 Before I’d get home I’d hike the ancient terrain of Petra, wander the Greek and Roman roads of Jarash, Jordan, walk the Via Dolarosa in Jerusalem, hit Masada at full tilt, pound the pavement of Tel Aviv and more.